Excel DATEDIF Function (Table of Contents)

 Things to Remember about DATEDIF Function in Excel

 - As we know, all months do not have the same number of days.
-It might affect your calculation when you are calculating for very long spans, so it should get the difference of about 1 month.
+It might affect your calculation when you are calculating for very long spans, so it should get a difference of about 1 month.

 Recommended Articles